Where do I obtain a Municipal Lien Letter?

 What types of items are recycled?

-While WM will still accept glass with the recycling collection, they no longer actually recycle glass.
-It gets separated to a landfill.
+Glass is no longer accepted for curbside recycling.
 However there is still a demand for recycled glass; see How can I recycle my glass.

 How can I recycle my glass?

 As of January 1, 2019 glass is no longer being recycled by Waste Management.
-While WM is still accepting glass with your single-stream recycling, it is getting diverted to a landfill because of the difficulties encountered to effectively sort glass to meet the quality standards of the industries which consume it.
 It is important to know that glass is still a very a valuable commodity which is supported by significant market demand.

 The Pennsylvania Resource Council (PRC) is actively working with industry and community partners to develop a new network of convenient and accessible glass recycling drop off sites to allow residents and businesses to continue to recycle their glass.
 The drop off sites will certainly not be as convenient as the curb in front of our homes, but they will respect glass as a commodity for use in manufacturing it into new products.
 To learn more about PRC’s efforts, go to prc.org/programs/collection-events/glassrecycling/